 Anytime.
 Prayer is a perfect gift for everyone.
 You can give a spiritual bouquet on any occasion or situation such as:

 Here are steps in making a Spiritual Bouquet.

 First step: Identify the target date to give a spiritual bouquet

 It is important to know the specific date when to give the bouquet because other steps depend on it.
 We want to get the cards on time and we want our intentions to be prayed completely.
 Thus, the target date will significantly affect the whole process.

 Choosing the card to use is the most exciting step!
 The design is up to you.
-It can be simple, colorful, or whatever you think is fitting to the receiver.
-You can do it your own or you can purchase it.
+It can be simple, colorful, or whatever you think is fitting for the receiver.
+You can do it on your own or you can purchase it.